tanthanh85/network-automation-course/modules/03_netmiko/lab3.md

 ## Introduction

 Welcome to Module 3 of the Python Basics for Network Automation Lab Guide!
 In this module, you will gain hands-on experience with the Netmiko library.
 We will use actual Netmiko library calls in the code.
-For these labs, you will use **dummy IP addresses and credentials** initially. **It is crucial that you replace these dummy values with the actual IP addresses, usernames, and passwords of your lab equipment (e.g., Cisco IOS XE routers in a sandbox) to make the code functional.**
+For these labs, you will see **dummy IP addresses and credentials** written in the scripts initially. **It is crucial that you replace these dummy values with the actual IP addresses, usernames, and passwords of your lab equipment (e.g., Cisco IOS XE routers in a sandbox) to make the code functional.**

 A key focus of this module is **project organization**.
 Instead of putting all code in one file, we will separate our code into logical modules, which is a best practice for any automation project.